elclandestin0/MovieWebsite/README.md

 # MovieWebsite
-A compilation of sample movies' trailer, names and description
+A compilation of my favourite movies' trailers, names and descriptions.